Creamy Cherry Tomato Pasta with Burrata

 Instructions

-3. Meanwhile, cook your pasta according to the package instructions (reserve ¼ cup of the pasta water before draining).
+- Get your pasta cooking according to the package instructions - make sure you reserve about 60-80ml of the starchy pasta water before draining.

 Notes